ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

 ```

 3. List all cipher suites supported by a web server
-There are two tools which can show which cipher suites are supported by a web server; sslscan and nmap.
+There are two tools which can show which cipher suites are supported by a web server; sslscan and nmap.<br/>
 _sslscan_ (https://github.com/rbsec/sslscan):
 Here is an example which will show all the Preferred/Accepted cipher suites by a web server;
 ```